 December 12, 2017

 Quoting another lifestyle blogger Hannah “Middle-class to wealthy Americans consume far more resources than the rest of the world’s population.
-Honestly, I think changing the fashion industry starts with the global 1%, because the global 1% is the problem.
+Honestly, I think changing the fashion industry starts with the global 1% because the global 1% is the problem.
 We’re the ones consuming the majority of the cheap goods that contribute to the exploitation of people and the planet.
 We’re the ones who can afford to pay more for an item to ensure that fair wages are paid, and don’t.
 I’m okay with my blog and my advocacy speaking mainly to people like me because we’re the ones who need to change our habits the most.”

-Namrita Chettiar was founded on those principles, I call myself a disruptor of mindless fashion, a purveyor of high standards and an elitist of sorts.
+Namrita Chettiar was founded on those principles, and I call myself a disruptor of mindless fashion, a purveyor of high standards and an elitist of sorts.